napari/napari.github.io/tutorials/segmentation/annotate_segmentation.md

 ```

-## visualizing the segmentation results
+## Visualizing the segmentation results
 Now that we have performed out analysis, we can visualize the results in napari.
 To do so, we will utilize 3 napari layer types: (1) Image, (2) Labels, and (3) Shapes.

 As we saw above in the segmentation section, we can visualize the original image and the resulting label images as follows: